With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-Megatherium was a slow-moving herbivore, so humans likely had little to fear, but putting yourself within reach if its massive claws would have surely been a bad idea.
+Megatherium was a slow-moving herbivore, so humans likely had little to fear, but putting yourself within reach of its massive claws would have surely been a bad idea.
 Early humans in South America hunted this massive creature to extinction ten thousand years ago, so why are we still talking about it?

 In the deep jungles of South America, there are stories of a terrifying creature called the Mapinguari.
 This monster is said to stand ten feet tall or better, have enormous backward-facing claws, and a mouth on its belly.
 It may sound ridiculous, but these are qualities that may actually match up with the giant ground sloth, Megatherium.

 Megatherium’s claws were so huge that researchers think it probably walked on its knuckles, with the claws out to the side.
 Hence the “backward-facing feet”.
 Megatherium would have easily stood ten feet or more on its hind legs, so the size is about right.
-As for the “mouth on the belly”, some researchers say this is indicative of the scent gland than many sloths possess.
+As for the “mouth on the belly”, some researchers say this is indicative of the scent gland that many sloths possess.

 Even though this sloth ate plants, and only used its claws to hook vegetation or for self-defense, it’s easy to see how villagers in remote parts of South America could be unnerved by such a rare and frightening creature.